wpletscher/Introduction-to-Machine-Learning/README.md

 # Introduction-to-Machine-Learning-25
-Graded projects for the course Introduction to Machine Learning in FS25
+Graded projects for the course Introduction to Machine Learning in FS25.
+The .py files include all work.
+The projects have been autograded by the project server.